khoi-backyard/SwiftlyExt/README.md

 > The `SwiftlyExt.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

 ---

+##FAQ

+###What is the purpose of the project?

+SwiftlyExt is a collection of useful extensions that we use daily for iOS, and macOS development.
+It helps us save a ton of time writing the same code over and over again.
+Hope SwiftyExt will helps you too.

+## License

+SwiftyExt is released under the MIT license.
+See LICENSE for details.